bad6e/gitcommit/README.markdown

 The website can be found here: [GitCommit1507](http://gitcommit1507.herokuapp.com/).
 It is setup up using Heroku Scheduler which scrapes the information every hour.

+If you wish to add a Github profile to scrape update the global_constants.rb file.